open-amt-cloud-toolkit/docs/docs/General/buildRPC.md

 **Figure 1: RPC Configuration**

 !!! note "Figure 1 Details"
-    The RPC on the managed devices communicates with the Manageability Engine Interface (MEI) and Remote Provisioning Server (RPS) interfaces.
-The MEI uses the ME Driver to talk to Intel® AMT (Steps 3 and 4, Figure 1).
-The RPC activates Intel® AMT with an AMT profile, which is associated with a CIRA configuration.
+    The RPC on a managed device communicates with the MEI/Heci Driver and the Remote Provisioning Server (RPS) interfaces.
+The MEI/HECI Driver uses the MEI interface to talk to Intel® AMT.
+The RPC activates Intel® AMT with an AMT profile, which is associated with a CIRA configuration (Step 3).
 The profile, which also distinguishes between Client Control Mode (CCM) or Admin Control Mode (ACM), and configuration were created in [Create a CIRA Config](../General/createCIRAConfig.md) or [Create an AMT Profile](../General/createProfileACM.md).
-After running RPC with a profile, the MPS can manage the remote device and issue AMT commands (Steps 5, Figure 1).
+After running RPC with a profile, Intel® AMT will establish a CIRA connection with the MPS (Step 4) allowing MPS to manage the remote device and issue AMT commands (Step 5).

 ## Build RPC